-Your complete guide to juror compensation across all 50 states.
-Discover how much you'll be paid for jury duty, whether your employer is required to pay you, mileage reimbursement rates, and how to maximize your total compensation.
+How much do you get paid for jury duty?
+Your complete 2026 guide to juror compensation across all 50 states.
+Discover how much you'll be paid, whether your employer is required to pay you, IRS mileage reimbursement rates, and how to maximize your total compensation.

 Understanding juror compensation involves two separate payment systems — court-provided pay and employer-provided pay.
 Most Americans are unaware of their full rights.